-The idea of a ‘granny flat’ has been around for a long time now, however, their uses are much more diverse than the name implies.
-You may not choose to have nan living in your backyard, but there are plenty of other reasons people choose to build a granny flat on their property.
+The idea of a ‘additional, self contained living space’ has been around for a long time now, however, their uses are much more diverse than the name implies.
+You may not choose to have nan living in your backyard, but there are plenty of other reasons people choose to build a additional, self contained living space on their property.

 Keep elderly parents close

-As the name suggests, a ‘granny flat’ was traditionally a place where people would have their elderly parents living as an alternative to a nursing home.
+As the name suggests, a ‘additional, self contained living space’ was traditionally a place where people would have their elderly parents living as an alternative to a nursing home.
 It’s a great idea because you can be close to the people you love, while your parents also have their own sense of independence even if they’ve moved from their former home.

 From a medical point of view, it’s great to have your parents close in case they need assistance because you’re right there to help when needed.
 Financially, it’s also a much cheaper option than some of the more expensive nursing homes.